 - Part 2: Best Practices for alerting in Kubernetes

 - Part 3: Troubleshooting Kubernetes service discovery via system captures

 - Part 4: Monitoring Kubernetes at WayBlazer (a use case)

 From the physical/infrastructure point of view, a Kubernetes cluster is made up of a set of nodes overseen by a master.
 The master’s tasks include orchestrating containers across nodes, keeping track of state and exposing cluster control through a REST API and a UI.

 On the other hand, from the logical/application point of view, Kubernetes clusters are arranged in the hierarchical fashion shown in this picture:

 - Pods typically sit behind services, which take care of balancing the traffic, and also expose the set of pods as a single discoverable IP address/port.

-- Services are scaled horizontally by replication controllers (“RCs”) which create/destroy pods for each service as needed.
+- Services are scaled horizontally by replica sets (formerly replication controllers) which create/destroy pods for each service as needed.

 - Namespaces are virtual clusters that can include one or more services.

 - Metadata allows the use of labels and tags to mark containers based on their deployment characteristics.